This is a transcription of an audio lecture from The Sufi Path of Self-knowledge, originally given live at the Gnostic Academy of Chicago:

 A mantra helps you to control your mind.
 It also activates psychic energy, which helps you to defend yourself or help you have spiritual experience.
 There are many functions for mantras.
 Typically we say it helps to control your mind.
 Many mantras are also for protection, such as Fons Alpha.
 There's many in this tradition.
 You can conjure by the name of Iod He Vau He, Jehovah, Christ, or Allah.

-Audience: Why are there so many different versions of the mantras?
+Question: Why are there so many different versions of the mantras?

-Speaker: In the books Samael Aun Weor explains what the different consonants do within the mantras. the different ways of mantralizing, whether CHIS CHAS CHOS or INRI ENRE ONRO, etc. These are different ways of working with sound, vibration and energy so as to fuel our conscious perception.
+Instructor: In the books Samael Aun Weor explains what the different consonants do within the mantras. the different ways of mantralizing, whether CHIS CHAS CHOS or INRI ENRE ONRO, etc. These are different ways of working with sound, vibration and energy so as to fuel our conscious perception.
 Now you may have an affinity with one mantra or the other.

 I would say study the books and they will explain to you the purposes for what the mantras are for.
 He gave many varieties because humanity has many needs.
 One person may work well with OM MASI PADME HUM.
 Another person may work well with I.A.O.
 Another person may work well with RAM IO.
 There are different mantras for different purposes and different needs.
 However, all mantras help supply energies and forces in our to awaken our awareness (muhadarah) and to become aware of the Presence of divinity (hudur).

-Audience: How does the Tree of Life correspond to the image of the five centers of the human machine in the last graphic?
+Question: How does the Tree of Life correspond to the image of the five centers of the human machine in the last graphic?

-Speaker: I’ll give you a very simply explanation, but you can relate the spheres in different ways.
+Instructor: I’ll give you a very simply explanation, but you can relate the spheres in different ways.
 So Netzach is the mind.
 It relates to the intellectual center.
 We have the emotional body, Hod, relating to the emotional center, and then we have Yesod relating to we could say is our motor-instinctual-sexual centers.
 The latter we could say is one brain or one center with three different aspects.
 Malkuth is our body, which condenses how we manifest our mind, our emotions, and sexuality.

 If you feel overwhelmed by this knowledge, I would suggest that you study the books and take your time.
 The thing is when we study we have to balance being and knowledge.
 Read a little, but meditate a lot.
 So take a book and study it profoundly.
 I would recommend, in relation to this lecture onf Self-knowledge, to study Treatise of Revolutionary Psychology.
 It explains these three centers and the path of self-observation in depth.